vishakagopalan/ACC-CCME-MME/README.md

 `Patient Data Processing.ipynb` : Routines to process patient single-cell RNA-seq data from our ACC cohort.

 `CellChat.ipynb` : Cell-cell interaction analysis code using the Cellchat package in R.

+Data associated with this code is available at https://zenodo.org/records/15119991 .
+Files will be made accessible to the public upon publication of our manuscript.
+For questions, please contact Etan Aber (etan.aber@nih.gov), Vishaka Gopalan (vishaka.gopalan@nih.gov), Sridhar Hannenhalli (sridhar.hannenhalli@nih.gov) and
+Rosandra Kaplan (rosandra.kaplan@nih.gov).